 Any actor that uses Web-Services according to ITI TF-2x: Appendix V may be grouped with the appropriate XUA Actors.
 The actor grouped with X-Service User Actor, the Requesting Actor, shall conform to all the requirements in the Provide X-User Assertion Transaction.
 The method used may be through internal means, SAML 2.0 Core protocols, WS-Trust, or any other means.
 The actor grouped with the X-Service Provider shall conform to all the requirements in the Provide X-User Assertion Transaction.
-The XUA Profile does not constrain how the Assertion can be used (e.g., ignored, access control, etc.).
+The method actor grouped with the X-Service Provider shall conform to all the requirements in the Provide X-User Assertion Transaction.
+The XUA Profile does not constrain how the Assertion and be used (e.g., ignored, access control, etc.).